YouTube is not messing around.

 Once you’ve chosen your topics, click on ‘Save and Continue.’

 On the next page, you’ll be offered the chance to create an ad.
-However, you can’t create ‘non-skippable’ ads on this page.
+However, you can’t create the ‘non-skippable’ ad format on this page.

 So just click on ‘Skip ad creation.’